Oregon City

 UNITED METHODISM

-The United Methodist Church is an 12.5-million-strong global church that opens hearts, opens minds, and opens doors through active engagement with our world.
+The United Methodist Church, with a membership and constituency of around 12.5-million, is a global church that opens hearts, opens minds, and opens doors through active engagement with our world.
 John Wesley and the early Methodists placed primary emphasis on Christian living; putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of Methodism from the birth of the movement through to our present day world.
 We invite you to learn more about our rich theological heritage.
 Read below to learn some of our core Christian beliefs.
 You can also click on the section titles or on this FAQs link to ask questions and find more answers at the United Methodist Church's website.

 While there are differences in doctrine between all denominations, and even between local congregations within a denomination, United Methodists affirm a faith, taught and exemplified by the first century Jewish rabbi, Jesus of Nazareth.
 This central affirmation is shared by all faithful Christians, with United Methodists putting particular emphasis on God's grace and on Christian living.